openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 ### zoomIn<sup>9+</sup>
 zoomIn(): boolean

-Zooms in on the current web page by 20%.
+Zooms in on this web page by 20%.

 **Return value**